-We hope this honest sharing helps anyone else who is experiencing the same issues with unrealistic expectations.
+Unrealistic expectations are held by almost all of us, myself included.
+This sharing by a reader may help anyone else who is experiencing the same issues with unrealistic expectations.

-Even a month into this, I am beginning to set unrealistic relationship goals such as talking about the future and even giving commitment hints.
-He tells me this is beginning to scare him, even though he was first to say “I love you”, and that he tells me constantly that he wants to move to the city so that he can be closer to me.
+Even a month into this, I am beginning to set unrealistic relationship goals.
+I often talk about the future and give commitment hints.
+He tells me this is beginning to scare him, even though he tells me constantly that he wants to move to the city so that he can be closer to me.
 He also tells me that he would look forward to us moving in together at some point in the future.

 Over the past two weeks, we have been arguing at least once per day about where we both want this relationship to go.
-He tells me he loves me deeply and I make him happy, but that he doesn’t know if he can give me the happiness I so desperately seek.
-He also says that he doesn’t want to be the only thing that makes me happy.
-He told me last night that he asked his mother for advice, and she told him he is not responsible for my happiness, and that perhaps we are taking things too fast.
+He tells me he loves me deeply and I make him happy.
+But he doesn’t know if he can give me the happiness I so desperately seek.
+He says that he doesn’t want to be the only thing that makes me happy.
+His mother told him he is not responsible for my happiness, and that perhaps we are taking things too fast.

 2) Be grateful for what you have.
 It’s very human to desire certain outcomes.
 Only those who learn to be grateful can escape the never-ending spiral of wanting more rather than being happy with what we have.
 And we have so much, if only we had eyes to see.
 Whenever you find yourself wishing for more in the relationship, shift your focus instead to what you already have, and count your blessings.
 Doing this will enrich not only your relationship but your life, as your entire attitude changes.